 It all starts when some android developer tries to figure out a solution to a problem he/she is having while building their “Awesome Android App”.
-During the process, most developers would encounter a couple of issues and in tandem, to those, they would come up with possible solutions.

 While working on various projects, there have been times when I have had to implement various gesture-based events.
 Every time I have had to do that I had to write the whole code for getting the SensorManager and getting access to the SensorEvent, plus the extra logic to detect the gesture.